Dobovu18/FIleMappingToFlatDirectory/README.md

 # FIleMappingToFlatDirectory

+This is a project for a summer 2019 internship.
+To sum things up, I had to work out a way to rename over 9000 files given information on a spreadsheet.
+This is the code, and a smaller test environment for it.
+I chose to do this in python.

 The task:
     --A folder was pulled from a server.
     --The folder is filled with sub-folders which are named in accordance to some ID.
 This ID will be referred to was ID1.